Follow TV Tropes

 • My New Gift Is Lame: Hilshire keeps giving Triela teddy bears as gifts, being Maternally Challenged and figuring that all Girls Love Stuffed Animals.
 Eventually, their relationship develops enough for him to ask what she wants, but she just asks for another bear so she'll have seven.
 To her annoyance, she gets another bear from someone else, leaving her with eight bears.

-• Oblivious to Love: One example is Triela preparing candles for a romantic dinner when she's staying in a hotel with Hilshire, who responds by turning on the lights and asking what she's doing in the dark.
-Likely deliberate on the part of the handlers, as the adoration of underage female cyborgs makes them rather uncomfortable.
-Jose is regarded as rather odd for encouraging his cyborg's affections.
+• Triela preparing candles for a romantic dinner when she's staying in a hotel with Hilshire, who responds by turning on the lights and asking what she's doing in the dark.

 • Oddly Named Sequel 2: Electric Boogaloo: Gunslinger Girl ~ Il Teatrino, the second season of the anime by a different studio.

-• Oh, Crap!: Both the terrorists in Padania and the SWA forces are hit with this: the terrorists when they learn the SWA's cyborgs have been deployed against them, and the cyborgs when they learn that Dante's prepared anti-material weapons that can easily kill them.
+• Both the terrorists in Padania and the SWA forces are hit with this: the terrorists when they learn the SWA's cyborgs have been deployed against them, and the cyborgs when they learn that Dante's prepared anti-material weapons that can easily kill them.

 • Only a Flesh Wound: